pabloripoll/docker-symfony-6-php-fpm-8/README.md

 Follow the next recommendations to keep development stages clear and safe.

-*On first installation* once Laravel app is running with an admin back-office user set, I suggest to make a initialization database backup manually, saving as [resources/database/symfony-backup.sql](resources/database/symfony-backup.sql) but renaming as [resources/database/symfony-init.sql](resources/database/symfony-init.sql) to have that init database for any Docker compose rebuild / restart on next time.
+*On first installation* once the app service is running with basic tables set, I suggest to make a initialization database backup manually, saving as [resources/database/symfony-backup.sql](resources/database/symfony-backup.sql) but renaming as [resources/database/symfony-init.sql](resources/database/symfony-init.sql) to have that init database for any Docker compose rebuild / restart on next time.

 **The following three commands are very useful for *Continue Development*.**